 - Vegan cream cheese frosting, such as from my pumpkin cupcakes.

-- Classic American buttercream, from my vegan ginger cake.
+- Classic vanilla buttercream, from my vegan ginger cake.
 Feel free to add a dash of maple syrup or cinnamon to the buttercream for extra flavor!

 Coconut sugar is the easiest 1:1 substitution for both granulated and brown sugar.
-However, it will make your cookies darker in color.
-Liquid sweeteners will make the dough very sticky but you're welcome to do your own testing.
+However, it will make your cookies drier and darker in color.
+Liquid sweeteners will make the dough very sticky so I don't recommend it.

-Pumpkin bakes slightly differently from other fruits and vegetables (even sweet potato) due to different amounts of natural sugar, starch and moisture.
+Pumpkin bakes differently from other fruits and vegetables (even sweet potato) due to different amounts of natural sugar, starch and moisture.
 However, these cookies are similar in texture to my vegan snickerdoodles, vegan ginger cookies and vegan strawberry cookies.
-Otherwise, you're welcome to do your own experimentation!
+Otherwise, you're welcome to do some experimentation!

 More vegan cookies